adonisjs/lucid.adonisjs.com/content/docs/models/crud_operations.md

 ### updateOrCreateMany

 The `updateOrCreateMany` method allows syncing rows by avoiding duplicate entries.
-The method needs a unique key for finding the duplicate rows and an array of objects to persist/update.
+The method needs an array of objects to persist/update and a unique key for finding the duplicate rows.

 ```ts
 import User from '#models/user'